penlow99/FinalProject_BusinessFormation/README.md

 ## Project Background
 The idea of our project started with the question if the next "It City" can be predicted by the number of new business formations.
-After looking at different data sources and scope of work we altered our project to create our own ranking methodology using various features to decide which cities would be the "trending" cities to move to in the next few years.
+After looking at different data sources and scope of work we altered our project to look at population and unemployment data to decide which cities would be the "trending" cities to move to in the next few years.

 ## Data Exploration